AnyChart/docs.anychart.com/Quick_Start/Downloading_AnyChart.md

     </script>
 ```

-### Production vs development editions
+### Production vs Development Builds

-Developers edition contains debug functionality, which may be useful to debug your code in old browser version (IE6 e.g).
+Development build contains debug functionality, which may be useful to debug your code in old browser version (IE6 e.g).
 Also it provides some log information in console, such as misconfiguration warnings.

-### Binaries package content
+Production Build is smaller and more robust, we recommended to use it to get the best performance and deliver the fastest possible user experience to your customers.

+### Package Content
 Binaries package contains all resources you may need to work with AnyChart:
 * _demos/_ - chart gallery adapted to work offline,
 * _js/_ - JavaScript binaries folder,
-  * _anychart.min.js_ - production edition,
+  * _anychart.min.js_ - production build,
-  * _anychart.dev.min.js_ - development edition,
+  * _anychart.dev.min.js_ - development build,
 * _index.html_ - binaries package index.

+###Custom Build

+Coming soon.
 <!--
-###Custom build of AnyChart
 Using <a href="build.anychart.com">AnyChart Build Server</a>, you can create your custom build of AnyChart 7.x.<br>
 Build Server provides a simple web interface where you can choose which charts types and features you want to include.<br>
 You can read more about Build Server and custom builds in the <a href="./Environment/Build_Server">Build Server</a> documentation section.
 -->

-### Past Releases
+### Old Releases

-Past versions of AnyChart 7.x can be found and downloaded from <a href="http://cdn.anychart.com/" target="_blank">AnyChart CDN</a>.
+Previous versions of AnyChart 7.x can be found and downloaded from <a href="http://cdn.anychart.com/" target="_blank">AnyChart CDN</a> or in your [AnyChart Customer Area](http://anychart.com/customer_area/) if you have a subscription contract.